polcak/jsrestrictor/website/content/pages/faq.md

 #### How can I fix videos if they fail to play or retrieve data in time?

 JShelter reimplements more than 100 JavaScript APIs.
-However, there are many ways to obtain the same function that cannot be patched by a simple call.
-One such way is to misuse Web Workers.
+However, pages can use several ways to access the same API.
+Unfortunatelly, brosers do not allow to patch every possibility consistently through a simple call.
+Web Workers are one of the possibilities to access the APIs.
+Our ultimate goal is to patch APIs consistently.
+However, the current Web Worker patches do not work as intended.

 We are [working](https://pagure.io/JShelter/webextension/issue/43) on a proper fix.
 In the meantime, we patch Web Worker in the `Recommended` level.
-Nevertheless, the method makes the code using Web Workers for benign purposes.
+Nevertheless, the method brakes Web Workers in Firefox and they cannot be used for benign purposes.
 JShelter users reported that video streaming servers are often affected.
-If you believe the server operator that they and their partners do not misuse Web Workers to access original APIs, change the `WebWorker` wrapper from `Strict` to `Medium`.
+If you believe the server operator that they and/or their partners do not misuse Web Workers to access original APIs, change the `WebWorker` wrapper from `Strict` to `Medium`.
 Videos should work.
 To do this, follow these steps: